mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 Test your query and add it to the `query.sql` file.

-In our example, the query is tested in `sql.telemetry.mozilla.org`, and the file looks like this:
+In our example, the query is tested in `sql.telemetry.mozilla.org`, and the `query.sql` file looks like this:

 ```sql